 Other successful introductions:

-We have recently introduced several species to the island, such as Black Swans, English and French Partridges, and Golden Pheasants.
+We have recently introduced several species to the island, such as Black Swans, English and French Partridges, Golden Pheasants and Barnacle Geese.
 All seem to be happy and thriving.
 Other species, such as the Woodcock which is on the RSPB UK Conservation Status Red List, and Peregrine Falcons, have also made a home here.